The Best AI Music Generators

 MacBook Pro on black desk

 The best AI music generators turn a short text prompt — a genre, a mood, a few lyrics — into a finished-sounding track in seconds.
 They won’t replace a producer who knows their craft, but they’re genuinely useful for demos, sketches, background music and beating a blank page.
-This guide walks through the main tools, what each one is actually good at, and how to choose.
+This guide walks through the main tools, what each one is actually good at, and how to choose the best AI music generator for the way you work.

 Violet Recording is reader-supported — we may earn a commission from links on this page, at no extra cost to you.